isomerpages/moe-tampinespri/_our-learning-experiences/Co Curricular Activities/Indian Dance.md

 #### **Vision**

-Confident and passionate Dance students exploring and  expressing the joy of Indian Dance
+Confident and passionate Dance students exploring and&nbsp; expressing the joy of Indian Dance

 ### **Overview**